 Call me a noobie, but where else would I have changed my baby’s diaper?
 Newborns can randomly squirt poop so I would prefer to change my baby somewhere other than my bed.

-There are plenty of creative changing table ideas on Pinterest, but we didn’t have any existing furniture to convert.
+There are plenty of creative changing table ideas on Pinterest, but we didn’t have any existing furniture to convert like a dresser.
 The floor didn’t seem like an option since it wouldn’t be nice on the lower back.

 In my opinion, changing tables still have their place.

 A travel system is efficient, economical, and convenient since the stroller, car seat, and car seat base can be bought as a package deal.

 Our daughter is 3 now and looking back I’m still glad that I went with a stroller/car seat travel system so the car seat could easily click into the stroller for stability.

 9| White Noise